Ask a doctor about a prescription for HUMULINA 30:70 KWIKPEN 100 IU/ML SUSPENSION FOR INJECTION

 |

-Until you are sure of recognizing the warning signs, avoid situations such as driving a car, as hypoglycemia can pose a risk to you or others.
+Until you are sure to recognize the warning symptoms, avoid situations such as driving a car, as hypoglycemia can pose a risk to you or others.

-Do not use Humulina 30:70 if you think you are starting to have low blood sugar.
+Do not use Humulina 30:70 if you think you are starting to have hypoglycemia (low blood sugar).

-If your blood sugar is low, take glucose tablets, sugar, or drink a sweetened beverage.
-Then take something to eat, such as fruit, cookies, or a snack, as your doctor has instructed, and rest.
-This should help you recover from mild or small insulin overdose hypoglycemia.
-If it worsens and your breathing is shallow and your skin is pale, report it immediately to your doctor.
-A glucagon injection can treat severe hypoglycemia.
+If your blood sugar is low, take glucose tablets, sugar, or drink some sugary drink.
+Then take some fruit, cookies, or a snack as your doctor has indicated and rest.
+This will likely help you recover from mild hypoglycemia or a small overdose of insulin.
+If it worsens and your breathing becomes shallow and your skin pales, inform your doctor immediately.
+A glucagon injection can treat quite severe hypoglycemia.
 Take glucose or sugar after the glucagon injection.
 If you do not respond to glucagon, go to the hospital.
-Ask your doctor for information on glucagon.
+Ask your doctor for information about glucagon.

-Hyperglycemia (high blood sugar) means your body does not have enough insulin.
+Hyperglycemia (too much sugar in the blood) means that your body does not have enough insulin.

 Hyperglycemia can be caused by:

-Hyperglycemia can cause diabetic ketoacidosis.
-The first symptoms begin slowly over several hours or days.
+Hyperglycemia can lead to diabetic ketoacidosis.
+The first symptoms start slowly over several hours or days.
 The symptoms include the following:

 |